Sukhothai Sukhothai Province, Thailand Travel Guide

 Frequently a single-dish meal like noodle soup or fried rice, typically eaten quickly at street stalls or simple local restaurants.

 The main meal, usually a spread of shared dishes.
-Street food markets are popular dinner destinations, with a wide array of choices.
+Street markets for food are popular dinner destinations, featuring an extensive array of choices.

-Find at local noodle shops throughout Sukhothai New City and near the Historical Park.
+Find at local noodle shops throughout Sukhothai The New town and near the Historical Park.
 Watch for signs "ก๋วยเตี๋ยวสุโขทัย".

-A spicy and sour fish soup, often with local river fish.
-It delivers a refreshing tang and spicy kick, showing fresh herbs and an aromatic broth.
+A piquant and sour fish soup, often with local river fish.
+It delivers a refreshing tang and spicy kick, showing newly picked herbs and an aromatic broth.

 Common in local Thai restaurants.
 Inquire about local fish preparations.